Pay and deductions

 Pay for Pay As You Earn (PAYE) purposes includes things like basic wages (or salary), allowances, overtime payments, bonuses and tips.
 It’s important when thinking about pay to remember that you must pay your personal assistant (PA) at least the national minimum wage or national living wage.

 Other payments which you may need to make and which are also treated as normal pay are:

 Holiday pay – most workers are legally entitled to a minimum of 5.6 weeks paid holiday per year (known as statutory leave entitlement or annual leave).

-Statutory Sick Pay – You may decide to pay your employee their normal pay during any periods of sickness absences, but if you don’t, you may need to pay them at least the basic legal minimum level.
+Statutory sick pay – You may decide to pay your employee their normal pay during any periods of sickness absences, but if you do not, you may need to pay them at least the basic legal minimum level.

 Follow the links above for more information about these elements.
 Please note that these matters can be complex and like other employment law issues, our information should be taken as an introductory guide only and not a comprehensive statement of the law.

 As well as regular pay, you may provide other benefits or expenses to your employee, such as accommodation, a mobile phone, or travel expenses.
 Sometimes these can be treated as additional income on them, however as we explain in our dedicated benefits and expenses section, these are reported to HM Revenue & Customs (HMRC) differently and tax is paid to HMRC by the employee separately.
 Class 1A National Insurance (NIC) may be payable by the employer on these amounts, at a rate of 13.8%.

 For guidance on the treatment of the various pay elements that may be due when an employee leaves, for example, statutory redundancy pay or accrued holiday pay, please see our employment law section.